haseeb-developer/Next-Js-Clerk-TailwindCSS/FOLDERS_FEATURE_SUMMARY.md

 3. Click "New Folder" to create your first folder
 4. Start organizing your code snippets!

-Enjoy your beautifully organized code snippet manager! 🚀✨
+Enjoy your beautifully organized code snippet V1! 🚀✨